Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Cohomology Groups

 The Izhboldin groups $H_{p^m}^{n+1}(F)$ can be obtained in a similar way as a quotient of $W_m \Omega^n_F$ (\cite[Theorem 2.27]{AravireJacobORyan:2018}), which is the ring of truncated Witt vectors of length $m$ over $\Omega^n_F$ (see \cite[Chapter 8, Section 10]{Jacobson}), but a neater description in terms of generators and relations is the following (\cite{Izhboldin:2000}): take the additive group $W_m(F) \otimes \underbrace{F^\times \otimes \dots \otimes F^\times}_{n \ \text{times}}$ modulo the relations \begin{itemize} \item $(\omega^p-\omega) \otimes b_1 \otimes \dots \otimes b_n=0$, \item $(0\dots0,a,0,\ldots,0) \otimes a \otimes b_2 \otimes \dots \otimes b_n=0$, and \item $\omega \otimes b_1 \otimes \dots \otimes b_n=0$ where $b_i=b_j$ for some $i \neq j$, \end{itemize} where for each $\omega=(\omega_1,\dots,\omega_m)$, $\omega^p$ stands for $(\omega_1^p,\dots,\omega_m^p)$.
 Again, for $n=1$, these groups describe the $p^m$-torsion of the Brauer group, i.e., $\operatorname{H}_{p^m}^2(F) \cong \operatorname{Br}_{p^m}(F)$ with the isomorphism given by $\omega \otimes b \mapsto [\omega,b)_F$, where $[\omega,b)_F$ stands for the cyclic algebra described in Section \ref{sequence}.
 There is a natural embedding of $H_{p^m}^{n+1}(F)$ into $H_{p^{m+t}}^{n+1}(F)$ given by $(\omega_1,\dots,\omega_m) \otimes \beta_1 \otimes \dots \otimes \beta_n \mapsto (\underbrace{0,\dots,0}_{t \ \text{times}},\omega_1,\dots,\omega_m) \otimes \beta_1 \otimes \dots \otimes \beta_n$, and an epimorphism from $H_{p^{m+t}}^{n+1}(F)$ to $H_{p^t}^{n+1}(F)$ given by $(\omega_1,\dots,\omega_{m+t}) \otimes \beta_1 \otimes \dots \otimes \beta_n \mapsto (\omega_1,\dots,\omega_{t}) \otimes \beta_1 \otimes \dots \otimes \beta_n$, and together they form a short exact sequence

 The group $H_{p^m}^1(F)$ is of particular interest because it describes the degree $p^m$ cyclic extensions of $F$, and is in fact $W_m F/\wp(W_m F)$.
-The essential dimension of the functor $H_{p^m}^1$ is unknown in general, except for the cases of $m=1$ and $2$, for which it is 1 and 2 respectively (see \cite{Ledet:2004}).
+The essential dimension of the functor $H_{p^m}^1$ is the same as that of the finite group $\Z/p^m\Z$ and is unknown in general, except for the cases of $m=1$ and $2$, for which it is 1 and 2 respectively.
+See \cite{Ledet:2004} for further details, where it is also proven that $\operatorname{ed}(\Z/p^m\Z) \leq m$ in general, and an equality between the two is conjectured.
 However, the essential $p$-dimension of the functor $H_{p^m}^1$ is known to be 1 (see \cite{ReichsteinVistoli:2018}), which provides for an interesting case where the essential $p$-dimension is strictly smaller than the essential dimension.